 Tier 2 of the Nevada Sex Offender Registry is the second-most serious class of offenders and applies to people convicted of sex crimes against victims under 18.
 Offenders must register for 25 years and must personally check in with the police once every 180 days.

-Defendants are assigned Tier II status after being convicted of certain crimes against children, such as:
+Defendants are assigned Tier II status after being convicted of crimes such as:

-- the Nevada crime of child abuse (NRS 200.508) involving sexual abuse or sexual exploitation of a child at least 13 years old;
+- child abuse (NRS 200.508) involving sexual abuse or sexual exploitation of a child at least 13 years old;

 In this article, our Las Vegas criminal defense attorneys explain the Nevada laws for Tier II offenders under NRS 179D.115:

-Tier 2 is the middle category of sex offender in Nevada.
+Tier 2 is the middle category of sex offenders in Nevada.
 Defendants convicted of certain crimes against children get classified as Tier II offenders.1

 Tier 2 sex offenders in Nevada are required to register for 25 years.3 And they have to personally check in with police once every 180 days.4

 Furthermore, every convicted sex offender is required to do the following:

 - Register with the local police department within 48 hours of getting released from prison or jail;

 - Notify the local police department within 48 hours of a change of name, residence, address, employment, or student status;